惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 A boy who could once barely walk has now etched his name in Indian quartermiling history.
 This is Vishal TK’s inspiring story from Jolarpettai to National Record glory. | Photo Credit: RITU RAJ KONWAR

-While Vishal had already held the national record heading into the Federation Cup, the 45-second barrier is one of the marquee landmarks of track and field and in breaching that mark, the 23-year-old firmly established himself as a generational talent in the Indian quarter milling tradition.
+When he blazed to a 44.98-second finish to win the 400m gold at the Federation Cup in Ranchi on Saturday, KT Vishal re-emphasised a point that track and field observers in India have known for a couple of years now.
+While Vishal had already held the national record heading into the Federation Cup, the 45-second barrier is one of the marquee landmarks in track and field and, in breaching that mark, the 23-year-old firmly established himself as a generational talent in the Indian quarter-mile tradition.

 Vishal’s house bears the documentation of a relentless ambition to succeed on the track.